The Filtered LIfe

 Find Schools in Need

-Selected schools will receive funds for solutions like wall-mounted hydration stations, each able to reduce as many as 36,000 plastic bottles a year**
+Selected schools will receive solutions like wall-mounted hydration stations, each able to reduce as many as 36,000 plastic bottles a year**

 Frequently Asked Questions